CogDisResLab/drugfindR/README.md

-drugfindR allows convenient access to the iLINCS Gene Knockdown, Gene Overexpression and Chemical Perturbagen databases and allows you to generate and invesitgate signatures to identify relevant genes and drugs.
+drugfindR allows convenient access to the iLINCS Gene Knockdown, Gene Overexpression and Chemical Perturbagen databases and allows you to generate and investigate signatures to identify relevant genes and drugs.

 ## Installation